Social mobility: Income

 Social connectedness to people of higher income levels is a strong predictor of upward income mobility.
 However, 2022 data shows substantial social segregation correlating with economic income groups.

 Economic and social mobility are two separate entities.
 Economic mobility is used primarily by economists to evaluate income mobility.
 Conversely, social mobility is used by sociologists to evaluate primarily class mobility.
-How strongly economic and social mobility are related depends on the strength of the intergenerational relationship between class and income of parents and kids, and "the covariance between parents' and children's class position".
+How strongly economic and social mobility are related depends on the strength of the intergenerational relationship between class and income of parents and kids.

-Economic and social mobility can also be thought of as following the Great Gatsby curve.
-This curve demonstrates that high levels of economic inequality fosters low rates of relative social mobility.
-The culprit behind this model is the Economic Despair idea, which states that as the gap between the bottom and middle of income distribution increases, those who are at the bottom are less likely to invest in their human capital, as they lose faith in their ability and fair chance to experience upward mobility.
-An example of this is seen in education, particularly in high school drop-outs.
-Low income status students who no longer see value in investing in their education, after continuously failing to upgrade their social status.

 Race

 Race as an influencer on social mobility stems from colonial times.
 There has been discussion as to whether race can still hinder an individual's chances at upward mobility or whether class has a greater influence.
 A study performed on the Brazilian population found that racial inequality was only present for those who did not belong to the high-class status.
 Meaning race affects an individual's chances at upward mobility if they do not begin at the upper-class population.
 Another theory concerning race and mobility is, as time progresses, racial inequality will be replaced by class inequality.
 However, other research has found that minorities, particularly African Americans, are still being policed and observed more at their jobs than their white counterparts.
 The constant policing has often led to the frequent firing of African Americans.
 In this case, African Americans experience racial inequality that stunts their upward social mobility.